2023-2024 Housing Selection for Returning Students

 Important Housing Selection Notes:

-• All students must carefully review and sign their contract
+• All students should carefully review and must sign their contract prior to being placed in on campus housing

 • Students who wish to be roommates must mutually request each other - that is, agree to live with one another